pramttl/mirror-sync-api/README.md

 Sending a GET request to `/get_token/`

-Allow Roles: Any (But user should be authenticated)
+Allowed Roles: Any (But user should be authenticated)

 ### Explicitly initiating a sync